This post may contain affiliate links. Please read my disclosure.

 We like it even more than this chicken etouffee - and that is saying a lot.
 Plus, we use a very similar recipe in the crawfish pie too - so yum!

-And add a dose of spice on that with some delicious crawfish mixed in and I am a lover for life.
+And add a dose of spice on that with some delicious meaty crawfish tails mixed in and I am a lover for life.
 I really think you'll like this a lot.

 Why This Recipe Works

-- Starting with a roux helps to make a smooth base for the etouffee with an amazing flavor.
+- Starting with a roux helps to make a smooth, rich base for the etouffee with an amazing flavor.

 - Once you get the roux down, this is a VERY easy recipe to make.